 What happens when your idea is stolen?
 You have an idea.
-Your great, wonderful idea which is the best thing anyone heard in years or centuries.
-As many other innovators, you explain your idea to your friends, colleagues or superiors … Continue reading The case of stolen idea
+Your great, wonderful idea which is the best thing anyone has heard in years or centuries… As many other innovators, you explain your idea to your friends, colleagues or … Continue reading The case of stolen idea

 I must introduce a wonderful, innovative product which is now available via Kickstart campaign: Magnet Driver™ DDN: The Total Tool to Drill, Drive and Nail.
 Continue reading “Product: Magnet Driver, now on Kickstarter”